archetype-themes/devkit/1. Getting Started/Developing components/d. Code adjustments.md

 A component isn't truly encapsulated unless it can be loaded and worked on in isolation, which is exactly what the Component Explorer aims to provide!

-The following steps outline a straightforward process for developing a component in isolation, such as `components/block-title`.
+The following steps outline a straightforward process for developing a component in isolation, such as `components/block-title` and `components/variant-sku`.

 To begin developing theme components, you will need to open two terminals for the following processes: